 Politics students must follow the news carefully.
 Politics is an ever changing discipline.
 Political figures change roles and policies change and develop on a daily basis.
 Students need to be aware of all of the latest political issues and debates.

-Politics combines extremely well with most other arts/humanities subjects including: Religious Studies, English, Modern Foreign Languages, History; Law, Economics, Geography, Sociology, and Business.
+Politics combines extremely well with most other arts, social sciences and humanities subjects including: Religious Studies, English, Modern Foreign Languages, History, Law, Economics, Geography, Sociology and Business.

 Future Career Opportunities